 For any approved product, we will be subject to ongoing regulatory obligations and extensive oversight by regulatory authorities, including with respect to manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion and recordkeeping for the product.
-These requirements include submissions of safety and other post-approval information and reports, as well as continued compliance with cGMPs and current good clinical practices (cGCP) for any clinical trials that we conduct post-approval.
+These requirements include submissions of safety and other post-approval information and reports, as well as continued compliance with cGMP and current good clinical practices (cGCP) for any clinical trials that we conduct post-approval.
 Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, or with third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may result in, among other things:

-- restrictions on the marketing or manufacturing of the product; - withdrawal of the product from the market or voluntary or mandatory product recalls; - adverse publicity, fines, warning letters or holds on clinical trials; - refusal by the FDA, EMA or another applicable regulatory authority to approve pending applications or supplements to approved applications filed by us, or suspension or revocation of product license approvals; - product seizure or detention, or refusal to permit the import or export of products; and - injunctions or the imposition of civil or criminal penalties.

-Further, the FDA strictly regulates marketing, labeling, advertising and promotion of products that are placed on the market.
-Products may be promoted only for the approved indications and in accordance with the provisions of the approved label.
-While physicians may prescribe, in their independent professional medical judgment, products for off-label uses as the FDA does not regulate the behavior of physicians in their choice of drug treatments, the FDA does restrict manufacturer's communications on the subject of off-label use of their products.
-Companies may only share truthful and not misleading information that is otherwise consistent with a product's FDA approved labeling.
-The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses and a company that is found to have improperly promoted off-label uses may be subject to significant liability including, among other things, adverse publicity, warning letters, corrective advertising and potential civil and criminal penalties.
-The federal government has levied large civil and criminal fines against companies for alleged improper promotion of off-label use and has enjoined companies from engaging in off-label promotion.
+with regulatory requirements, may result in, among other timigs. restrictions on the marketing or manufacturing of the product; withdrawal of the product from the market or voluntary or mandatory product recalls; adverse publicity, fines, warning letters or holds on clinical trials; refusal by the FDA, EMA or another applicable regulatory authority to approve pending applications or supplements to approved applications filed by us, or suspension or revocation of product license approvals; product seizure or detention, or refusal to permit the import or export of products; and injunctions or the imposition of civil or criminal penalties. only for the profession FDA does informatic prohibiting including, e FDA strictly regulates marketing, labeling, advertising and promotion of products that are placed on the market.
+Products may be promoted e approved indications and in accordance with the provisions of the approved label.
+While physicians may prescribe, in their independent all medical judgment, products for off-label uses as the FDA does not regulate the behavior of physicians in their choice of drug treatments, the restrict manufacturer's communications on the subject of off-label use of their products.
+Companies may only share truthful and not misleading in that is otherwise consistent with a product's FDA approved labeling.
+The FDA and other agencies actively enforce the laws and regulations at the promotion of off-label uses and a company that is found to have improperly promoted off-label uses may be subject to significant liability among other things, adverse publicity, warning letters, corrective advertising and potential civil and criminal penalties.
+The federal government large civil and criminal fines against companies for alleged improper promotion of off-label use and has enjoined companies from engaging in off-label p romotion.
 The FDA and other regulatory agencies have also required that companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed or curtailed.